Beyond Spaghetti and Meatballs

 Some key ingredients can be found from north to south, however.
 Olive oil is the foundation of Italian cooking, though butter is prevalent in the northern alpine regions.
 You’ll always find fresh herbs, local wines, cheeses like mozzarella or Pecorino, and, of course, pasta, both fresh and dried, in every shape you can imagine.

-Our menu this week traverses the country from tip to toe.
-Emmer wheat, grown in mountainous central Italy, was the inspiration for our Farro Risotto with Zucchini, Tomatoes, and Soft-Cooked Eggs, Chicken Milanese with Charred Lemon and Insalata Romana is based on the iconic dish of Milan, and our Tempeh Bolognese and Rigatoni with Roasted Broccoli is a vegan version of the classic meat sauce, or ragù, from Bologna.
+Sunbasket’s menu traverses the country from tip to toe.
+Emmer wheat, grown in mountainous central Italy, was the inspiration for our Farro Risotto with Zucchini, Tomatoes, and Soft-Cooked Eggs.
+Our duck ragù with potato gnocchi, Pecorino, and endive hails from northern Italy where cool climates help potatoes grow abundantly.
+Tempeh Bolognese and Rigatoni with Roasted Broccoli is a vegan version of the classic meat sauce from Bologna.

 Illustration by @boccaccinimeadows